AgentD/diy-linux-guide/crosscc.md

 saves time.

-Regarding the multilib option: Some architectures support executing code for other, related architectures (e.g. x86 code can run x86_64).
+Regarding the multilib option: Some architectures support executing code for other, related architectures (e.g. an x86_64 machine can run 32 bit x86 code).
 On GNU/Linux distributions that support that, you typically have different versions of the same libraries (e.g. in *lib/* and *lib32/* directories) with programs for different architectures being linked to the appropriate libraries.
 We are only interested in a single architecture and don't need that, so we set **--disable-multilib**.